Exploring the Assembly Code generated by Rust Recursive Tree Traversal

 Tree representation in memory

 As previously discussed in the article "Rust to Assembly: Enum Match", Rust typically inserts a discriminator in the memory representation of an enum to keep track of the currently stored variant.
 Therefore, it is expected that the Tree enum defined above would also include a discriminator to track the stored variant.
-However, it's worth noting that Rust has the capability of optimizing away the discriminator when it can be inferred from the context, which can help improve memory usage and performance.
+However, it's worth noting that Rust can optimize away the discriminator when it can be inferred from the context, which can help improve memory usage and performance.

 Tree structure

 The following diagram shows the memory representation of the Tree object.
-The diagram also shows the byte offsets on the left side of each Node or Leaf object.
-These offsets will come in handy in understanding the generated assembly code.
+It also shows the byte offsets on the left side of each Node or Leaf object.
+These offsets will help you understand the generated assembly code.

 Tree realization in Rust